Computing maximal subsemigroups of a finite semigroup: Arbitrary semigroups

 \end{enumerate} \end{lem}

-By Green's Lemma and Lemma~\ref{lem-d-finite}, if $T$ is a subsemigroup of $S$ such that $S\setminus T\subseteq J$, then $T \cap J$ contains an $\L$-class $L$ if and only if $T\cap J$ contains every $\L$-class in every vertex of $\Gamma_{\L}$ which is reachable from the vertex of $\Gamma_{\L}$ containing $L$.
+By Green's Lemma [Lemma~\ref{lem-green}] and Lemma~\ref{lem-d-finite}, if $T$ is a subsemigroup of $S$ such that $S\setminus T\subseteq J$, then $T \cap J$ contains an $\L$-class $L$ if and only if $T\cap J$ contains every $\L$-class in every vertex of $\Gamma_{\L}$ that is reachable from the vertex of $\Gamma_{\L}$ containing $L$.
 The analogous statement holds for $\R$-classes.
-Furthermore, $T\cap J$ contains an $\H$-class $H$ if and only if $T\cap J$ contains every $\H$-class which is the intersection of an $\L$- and an $\R$-class which are contained in vertices that are reachable from the vertices containing the $\L$- and $\R$-classes containing $H$ in $\Gamma_{\L}$ and $\Gamma_{\R}$, respectively.
+Furthermore, $T\cap J$ contains an $\H$-class $H$ if and only if $T\cap J$ contains every $\H$-class that is the intersection of an $\L$- and an $\R$-class that are contained in vertices that are reachable from the vertices containing the $\L$- and $\R$-classes containing $H$ in $\Gamma_{\L}$ and $\Gamma_{\R}$, respectively.